Team

 Natasha A. Jackson, Executive Director, is a Maryland native that has lived in North Carolina for over 18 years.
 She holds an MBA and a Master’s in Human Services, specializing in Family, Marriage, Couples and Counseling.
 Natasha has over 10 years of experience in mental health with a specialization in trauma and crisis response.
 She is an Equity Stage Manager, has her certificate as a Consent Forward-Artist and is currently working to complete her certification as an Intimacy Director.

 Natasha’s commitment to community and desire to foster tough conversations became evident when she made her directorial debut in 2020 with Pearl Cleage’s Bourbon at the Border to rave reviews and DOT written by Colman Domingo.
-Natasha plans to use her passion and experience for theatre and mental health as a catalyst to motive and empower others to achieve excellence.
+Natasha plans to use her passion and experience for theater and mental health as a catalyst to motivate and empower others to achieve excellence.

 J. Mardrice Henderson, Artistic Director, received a Bachelor of Arts Degree in Acting from the University of North Carolina at Greensboro.
 He is a professional in theatre performance and a member of the Actor’s Equity Association.
 He has been a featured performer at the 2019 and 2022 cycle of the International Black Theatre Festival.
 Notable performances include “Richard Wright” in Native and “Walker” in Blues in My Coffee, written and directed by Ted Lange.